JuliaHealth/BioMedQuery.jl/docs/src/index.md

 Julia utilities to process and save results from BioMedical databases/APIs.

-[BioServices.jl](https://github.com/BioJulia/BioServices.jl) (part of BioJulia) provides the basic interface to the APIs, while BioMedQuery helps parse and save results into MySQL, SQLite, DataFrames etcs.
+[BioServices.jl](https://github.com/BioJulia/BioServices.jl) (part of BioJulia) provides the basic interface to some of the APIs, while BioMedQuery helps parse and save results into MySQL, SQLite, DataFrames etcs.

-Supported databases/APIS include:
+Supported APIs include:

 **National Library of Medicine (NLM)**